 Pilot is a heavy oil development located in shallow water in the UK and is operated by Orcadian Energy (CNS).
 According to GlobalData, who tracks more than 34,000 active and developing oil and gas fields worldwide, Pilot was discovered in 1989, lies in block 21/27a ALL, with water depth of around 266 feet.
 Buy the profile here.

 The project is currently in approval stage and is expected to start commercial production in 2025.
-The development cost is expected to be $720 m.
 The Pilot heavy oil development will involve the drilling of approximately 30 wells and includes FPSO and wellhead platforms.

 Field participation details